HomeGymAdvice.comUpdated April 2026

 The best cardio equipment is the one you'll use.

-I've seen expensive Concept2s become clothes hangers.
-I've seen cheap bikes used daily for years.
+we've seen expensive Concept2s become clothes hangers. we've seen cheap bikes used daily for years.

 If you can, try both at a gym before buying.
 Many people have strong preferences they didn't expect.
 A £250 Dripex you row 4x weekly beats a £1,000 Concept2 gathering dust.